 They always stock several pant fits

 Some stores will occasionally throw a “curvy” option into the mix, then revert to a very narrow range of rises and styles.
 Talbots doesn’t do anything truly low-rise, but they offer high and high-ish rises that accomodate many heights, torsos, and builds.
-I’m partial to the Heritage Fit, which sits at the natural waist and is just as comfy as it can be on my frame.
 It’s so nice to have high-rise pant options that feel sleek and work-appropriate.

 Their takes on trends are wearable

 I’m a trend lover, and typically do loads of research before settling on my ideal iteration of a trend.
 I’ve been amazed by how well Talbots has been able to latch onto hot styles and transform them in to classic, adorable, and wearable items.
 Bold prints, vibrant colors, and quirky styles are rendered fun and flattering by their designers year after year.
-I never would’ve guessed that my ideal pair of skinny floral pants would hail from Talbots.
+I never would’ve guessed that a super cute pair of skinny floral pants would hail from Talbots.

 Image via Star and Style.